helium/HIP/0082-helium-mobile-service-provider.md

 ## Unresolved Questions

-Staking mechanics for Service Providers on the Solana blockchain
+Staking mechanics for Service Providers on the Solana blockchain.

 ## Dependencies

 Nova Labs has done most of the work necessary to launch the Helium Mobile carrier on the data offloading, customer tooling and support flows side.
-Launch of staking, Hotspot rewards, and other blockchain related functionality is dependent on the Solana migration.
+Launch of staking, Hotspot rewards, and other blockchain related functionality is dependent on the Solana migration and the successful implementation of these features by Helium Core Developers.

 ## Deployment Impact